How Blockchain Technology Can Change How We Vote

 Some may contend that it also had much to do with just good old politics and that more people were coming out to vote for certain candidates.
 However, the reality of this shows that in a time of technological advancement that includes self-driving cars, it seems there must a better way of voting than the way it’s being handled today.

 There are many in the Bitcoin and Blockchain world who believe voting technology advancements can and will provide a new method of voting that is more secure, easier and will allow for more people to perform their basic civic duty.

 How Bitcoin and Blockchain Technology Can Help

-The consideration of Bitcoin as a way to change the way we vote was considered during the early days of the new technology.
-At a time when the virtual currency was about $30 (it’s now hovering around $400), in 2012, computer scientists in Canada were looking to exploit the capabilities of Bitcoin as “a form of ‘carbon dating’ for digital information and something that would make electronic voting more secure.”
+The thought of Bitcoin as a way to change the way we vote was considered during the early days of the new technology.
+At a time when the virtual currency was about $30 (it’s now hovering around $3,500), in 2012, computer scientists in Canada were looking to exploit the capabilities of Bitcoin as “a form of ‘carbon dating’ for digital information and something that would make electronic voting more secure.”